U.S. Citizenship for an Adopted Child

 Children Who Already Have a U.S. Passport

-If the U.S. Department of State (DOS) has already issued a U.S. passport to a biological or adopted child, USCIS may deny a form N-600K filed on behalf of the same child.
-The Form N-600K is an application for citizenship, and a U.S. passport is evidence that the child is already a U.S. citizen.
+If the U.S. Department of State (DOS) has already issued a U.S. passport to a biological or adopted child, we may deny a Form N-600K, Application for Citizenship and Issuance of Certificate Under Section 322, filed on behalf of the same child.
+Form N-600K is an application for citizenship, and a U.S. passport is evidence that the child is already a U.S. citizen.
 A person who is a U.S. citizen cannot be granted citizenship again.

 Therefore, if you file Form N-600K for your child, we may: